LydianAI Open-source tooling

 Creating a project via the web console

-4. Select the ASIL level for this SW System
+4. Set the cybersecurity-relevance and software-update-relevance flags for this SW System.

-The project is created with an empty artifact store and the validation rule catalog loaded for your profile.
+The project is created with an empty artefact store and the validation rule catalog loaded for your profile.

 Creating a project via the API